themactep/hiktools/README.md

 Communication on UDP works fine at the moment - this API is just a small wrapper which can be used for a more general API.

-Firmware decryption and extraction will onl work on newer `digicap.dav` files with more than `1` file entry in the header.
+Firmware decryption and extraction will only work on newer `digicap.dav` files with more than `1` file entry in the header.
 All firmware files and updates can be downloaded from the following endpoint (EU):

 * https://www.hikvisioneurope.com/uk/portal